kensho-technologies/graphql-compiler/README.rst

 database management systems, such as PostgreSQL, MSSQL and MySQL.

 For a detailed overview, see `our blog post <https://blog.kensho.com/compiled-graphql-as-a-database-query-language-72e106844282>`__.
-To get started, see `our ReadTheDocs documentation <https://graphql-compiler.readthedocs.io/en/latest/>`__.
+To get started, see `our Read the Docs documentation <https://graphql-compiler.readthedocs.io/en/latest/>`__.
 To contribute, please see `our contributing guide <https://graphql-compiler.readthedocs.io/en/latest/about/contributing.html>`__.

 Examples